jnohlgard/VisonicAlarm-for-Hassio/info.md

 ```

 The **host**, **user_code** and **panel_id** are the same you are using when logging in to your system via the Visonic-GO app,
-and **user_id** is just a uniqe id generated from this site: https://www.uuidgenerator.net/ so make sure you replace 00000000-0000-0000-0000-000000000000 with an ID that you generate with that site.
+and **app_id** is just a uniqe id generated from this site: https://www.uuidgenerator.net/ so make sure you replace 00000000-0000-0000-0000-000000000000 with an ID that you generate with that site.
 There is only support for the ALL partition.

 ### Screenshots ###
 ![Alarm Panel dialog](https://github.com/And3rsL/VisonicAlarm-for-Hassio/blob/master/HomeAssistantArmDialog2.png)